drewq/nativebootvhdx/README.md

 ### PS:
 Copy the **current** boot entry:

-`invoke-expression 'bcdedit.exe /copy "{current}" /d "My Dualboot Description"'`
+`Invoke-expression 'bcdedit.exe /copy "{current}" /d "My Dualboot Description"'`

 Copy the UUID including the brackets {...} from the **output** of the previous command

 Change the **device** path of the new boot entry to the vhdx:

 `Invoke-Expression 'bcdedit.exe /set "{UUID from clipboard}" device vhd="[DriveLetter:]\PathToVHDXFromStep3.vhdx"'`

 > _Invoke-Expression 'bcdedit /set "{...}" device vhd="[C:]\Users\Public\Documents\Hyper-V\Virtual hard disks\Win 10.vhdx"'_

 Change the **osdevice** path of the new boot entry to the vhdx: